Normalization Layers Are All That Sharpness-Aware Minimization Needs: Towards Understanding SAM-ON

-The improved generalization performance of SAM-trained models is often attributed to it finding flatter minima \cite{Hochreiter1997,Keskar2017} -- indeed this was the initial motivation behind SAM in \cite{Foret2021}. \citet{Andriushchenko2022} however cast doubt on this explanation, and argue that the benefits of SAM might stem from a favorable implicit bias induced by the method.
+{ The improved generalization performance of SAM-trained models is often attributed to finding flatter minima \cite{Hochreiter1997,Keskar2017} -- indeed this was the initial motivation behind SAM in \cite{Foret2021}. \citet{Andriushchenko2022} however cast doubt on this explanation, and argue that the benefits of SAM might stem from a favorable implicit bias induced by the method.
 A recent study furthermore found that sharpness often does not correlate well with a model's generalization performance \cite{Andriushchenko2023}.
-In this section we therefore compare the sharpness of \textit{SAM-all} to \textit{SAM-ON} models (following the setup in \cite{Andriushchenko2023}, more details provided in App.~\ref{app:sharpness-eval}).
+In this section we therefore compare the sharpness of \textit{SAM-all} to \textit{SAM-ON} models (following the setup in \cite{Andriushchenko2023}, more details provided in Appendix \ref{app:sharpness-eval}).

 In Table \ref{tab:sharpness-cifar100}, we report logit-normalized worst-case adaptive $\ell_\infty$ $m$-sharpness, the sharpness definition which achieved the best correlation with generalization error for CIFAR data in the large-scale study in \cite{Andriushchenko2023}.
 We investigate a WRN-28 on CIFAR-100 trained with SGD, SAM, and ASAM-$\ell_\infty$ both with their respective \textit{all} and \textit{ON} variants.
-In addition to the `full' sharpness obtained by 20 steps of AutoPGD \cite{croce2020reliable}, we also compute 1-step sharpness, i.e. the change in loss obtained when performing only a single gradient step, like done in the perturbation step of SAM.
-For both sharpness definitions, we pick $\rho$ such that we get sharpness values similar to those that lead to good correlation with generalization in \cite{Andriushchenko2023}.
-This is, for 1-step sharpness we have to pick $\rho$ larger than for the 'full' sharpness to get to similar loss changes.
-While the \textit{ON}-models both outperform their \textit{all}-counterparts in terms of accuracy, the sharpness of the \textit{SAM-ON} models is significantly higher than their \textit{SAM-all} counterparts, and even higher than that of the baseline SGD-trained model.
-This supports the claims of \cite{Andriushchenko2022} that although \textit{SAM-all} might in fact find flatter minima, we should be careful in attributing this as the sole reason for its improved generalization performance.